CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 - Next aggregator deployment: *TBD*

 ## Relevant Changes
+### PMP v0.4.10
+No relevant changes.
+Version deployed with a workaround for a problem with the routes of administration on PMLC generation while waiting for the next release of Husky to fix the issue.
+See https://github.com/project-husky/husky/issues/153

 ### PMP v0.4.9
 - Fixed several bugs affecting the application of matching APPC policy sets (problems with access rights).
 - All the notes received with any resource are now aggregated (e.g. a note provided with a `MedicationStatement` resource within an MTP document).